open-telemetry/opentelemetry-erlang-api/README.md

 ## Use

-When instrumenting an application to be used as a dependency of other projects it is best practice to register a `Tracer` with a name and a version using the application's name and version.
+When instrumenting an Application to be used as a dependency of other projects it is best practice to register a `Tracer` with a name and a version using the Application's name and version.
+This should be the name and version of the Application that has the `opentelemetry` calls being written in it, not the name of the application it might be being used to instrument.
+For example, an [Elli](https://github.com/elli-lib/elli) middleware to add tracing to the Elli HTTP server would *not* be named `elli`, it would be the name of the middleware Application, like `opentelemetry_elli`.

+Registration is done through a single process and uses a [persistent_term](https://erlang.org/doc/man/persistent_term.html), so should be done only once per-Application.
+Updating a registration is allowed, so updating the version on a release upgrade can, and should, be done, but will involve the performance penalty of updating a [persistent_term](https://erlang.org/doc/man/persistent_term.html).

+Naming the `Tracers` provides additional metadata on spans and allows the user of your application to disable the traces from the dependency if it is needed.

+### Registering and Using Tracers

 If it is a runnable application then this registration should happen in `start/2`, example below is adding `Tracer` registration to the Postgres library [pgo](https://github.com/erleans/pgo):